fdilke/idris_exps/using-repl.md

 In REPL can import with: e.g. `:module Test.Unit.Assertions` Can define nice spec-style tests with Specdris - later: understand how this library works

+To run something (e.g. main) that evaluates to an IO x:

+    :exec main

+(note there's also :x, which fails because FFI not included??)